mjcg91/sort_array_with_indices/README.md

 # Sort Array With Indices - For Autodesk Bifrost

-This operator is a variant of Autodesk Bifrost's built-in **"sort_array_with_indices"**.
+This operator is a variant of Bifrost's built-in **"sort_array_with_indices"**.

 It behaves exactly the same except that it can also sort all vector types (uint2, float3, long4...).

-This nodes is usually faster at sorting large and randomized array, however it is ~30% slower at sorting descening sequences or partially sorted arrays.
+It usually runs faster at sorting large and randomized array, however it is ~30% slower at sorting descening sequences or partially sorted arrays.

 ## Dependencies
-**Sort Array With Indices** relies on the Autodesk Bifrost SDK (2.5 or greater) along with Intel oneTBB.
+**Sort Array With Indices** relies on the Bifrost SDK (2.5 or greater) along with Intel oneTBB.

-You must set <sub>BIFROST_LOCATION</sub> and <sub>TBB_DIR</sub> CMake variables in order to include these libraries.
+In order to link these libraries, you must set **BIFROST_LOCATION** and **TBB_DIR** CMake or environment variables.

 ## Compiler
-This project was setup to be compiled with Visual Studio and Clang for windows.
+This project was setup to be compiled with Clang on Visual Studio for windows.

 The compiler path is hard coded in the root [CMakeLists](CMakeLists.txt).

-If you don't use Visual Studio and Clang for Windows, remove this part of the code.
+If you don't use and Clang and Visual Studio Windows, remove the part of the code declaring the compiler and linker paths.

 ## License
 **Sort Array With Indices** is released under the [MIT License](LICENSE.md).